 New Books and Reports

 The OEN Subsidia has been reconstituted as Old English Publications.
 In partnership with the Arizona Center for Medieval and Renaissance Studies, OEN will continue to publish brief studies, editions, bibliographies, and other volumes for scholarly and classroom use.
 We do not publish monographs.
 Here is a list of volumes, some of which are for sale through Medieval Institute Publications (WMU).
-The next volume to appear is Jane Toswell, trans.
-Jorge Luis Borges: Germanic Literatures.
+Please contact the editor if you wish to propose a volume.